UNES97/talk2text/README.md

 ## 🚀 What's the Deal?

-Talk2Text Homie is the ultimate tool for converting audio to text using Transformers.js and Whisper model.
+Talk2Text Homie is a tool for converting audio to text using Transformers.js and Whisper model.

 ## 🔥 Features